esquires/ieee_paper_markdown_pandoc/README.md

 2. `brew install pandoc pandoc-crossref`

 # Python Environment
 I used python 3.6.
 I did not try 2.7.
-Here are instructions on setting up your environment based on conda:
+Here are instructions on setting up your environment based on anaconda:

+0. Install anaconda: `brew cask reinstall anaconda`
 1. `conda create --name pandoc python=3.6 -y`
 2. `source activate pandoc`
 3. `pip install -r requirements.txt`

 # Development Environment
 If you haven't installed the Apple developer tools, you may need to do that (for make).
-Or you can try to installing it via homebrew.
+Or you can try installing it via homebrew (`brew install make`).
 You'll want to ensure the following are in /usr/local/bin (or otherwise modify the makefile accordingly):

 * pandoc